quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 ## Response to long idle periods

 It is important to receive timely feedback after long idle periods, e.g. update stale RTT measurements.
-When no acknowledgement has been sent in over one smoothed round trip time, receivers are encouraged to send an acknowledgement soon after receiving an ack-eliciting packet.
+When no acknowledgment has been sent in over one smoothed round trip time, receivers are encouraged to send an acknowledgment soon after receiving an ack-eliciting packet.
 This is not an issue specific to this document, but the mechanisms specified herein could create excessive delays.

 ## Response to Out-of-Order Packets {#out-of-order}

-As specified in {{Section 13.2.1 of QUIC-TRANSPORT}}, endpoints are expected to send an acknowledgement immediately on receiving a reordered ack-eliciting packet.
+As specified in {{Section 13.2.1 of QUIC-TRANSPORT}}, endpoints are expected to send an acknowledgment immediately on receiving a reordered ack-eliciting packet.
 This extension modifies that behavior when an ACK_FREQUENCY frame with a Reordering Threshold value other than 1 has been received.

-If the most recent ACK_FREQUENCY frame received from the peer has a `Reordering Threshold` value of 0, the endpoint SHOULD NOT send an immediate acknowledgement in response to packets received out of order, and instead rely on the peer's `Ack-Eliciting Threshold` and `max_ack_delay` thresholds for sending acknowledgements.
+If the most recent ACK_FREQUENCY frame received from the peer has a `Reordering Threshold` value of 0, the endpoint SHOULD NOT send an immediate acknowledgment in response to packets received out of order, and instead rely on the peer's `Ack-Eliciting Threshold` and `max_ack_delay` thresholds for sending acknowledgments.

-If the most recent ACK_FREQUENCY frame received from the peer has a `Reordering Threshold` value larger than 1, the endpoint tests the amount of reordering before deciding to send an acknowledgement.
+If the most recent ACK_FREQUENCY frame received from the peer has a `Reordering Threshold` value larger than 1, the endpoint tests the amount of reordering before deciding to send an acknowledgment.
 The specification uses the following
 definitions:

 Largest Unacked: